juniinacio/BurpSuite/docs/en-US/Update-BurpSuiteSiteScope.md

 Accept wildcard characters: False
 ```

-### -ExcludedUrls
+### -InScopeUrlPrefixes
-Specifies the Urls to not crawl during scans.
+Specifies a list of URLs that Burp Scanner is allowed to scan.
+If the list is empty, the site scope is automatically derived from the start URLs.

 ```yaml
 Type: String[]